cpjobling/eglm03-textbook/_build/handouts/csd/appendix.md

 ---
 redirect_from:
   - "/handouts/csd/appendix"
-title: 'Appendix Transfer Function Plots for Typical Transfer Functions'
+title: 'Appendix -- Transfer Function Plots for Typical Transfer Functions'
 prev_page:
-  url: /handouts/csd/index
+  url: /handouts/csd/ack
-  title: 'Control System Design Methods, Compensation Strategies and Design Criteria'
+  title: 'Acknowledgements'
 next_page:
   url: /guide/01_overview
   title: 'Guide'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-## <div id="appendix">Appendix – Transfer Function Plots for Typical Transfer Functions</div>
+## Appendix – Transfer Function Plots for Typical Transfer Functions</div>

 Note error in Nyquist diagrams for terms with denominator factor $s(s\tau_1 +1)$.
 The real part of $G(j\omega)$ does not (necessarily) tend to zero as $\omega \to \infty$.